 - SEAL Course – an emotional literacy course which helps students to understand feelings and emotions and helps them with their relationships with peers

 - Breakfast, break and lunch clubs – provided free with pastoral support and social interaction

 - Mentoring – a one-to-one experience in which students are mentored by retired and current professionals

 - Holiday intervention sessions – booster, catch-up and revision sessions provided during school holidays

 - Music Tuition – free musical instrument tuition for students on Free School Meals

-- Learning Managers - full-time, non-teaching staff providing academic monitoring, guidance and support
+- Student Support Officers - full-time, non-teaching staff providing academic monitoring, guidance and support

 - Attendance Team - a team of dedicated staff who work closely with individual parents and students to ensure maximum attendance at school

 - Just B – youth counselling services providing emotional and psychological support to young people aged 11 to 19 in school